 Founded in 2009, Netsec Interactive Solutions—A Romanian IT security company—provides VPN.ac, a service that has a vast reach across Europe and offers a whole lot of value for money.

-If you have the fastest internet speeds on the planet, they are still going to be negatively affected when you use a VPN; because a VPN tunnels your internet traffic and routes it through several servers, speeds drop slightly, and this is to be expected.
+If you have the fastest internet speeds on the planet, they are still going to be negatively affected when you use a VPN; because a VPN tunnels your internet traffic and routes it through, causing speeds to drop, and this is to be expected.
 Better VPNs, however, don’t have as much of an impact on speeds and some barely have an effect at all.

 With VPN.ac, we noticed virtually no drain on our download and upload speeds.
 VPN.ac is a smaller service that doesn’t have as many users and therefore, you’ll find there are more resources to go around for their users.

 We ran a speed test using our 50Mbps internet connection.
 These were our results:

 For a US server based in Los Angeles:

 We’re very satisfied with these speeds.
 VPN.ac is a solid choice if you prioritize speed and are based in either the US or Europe.